jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

   or to the right of the sequence, with other sequences.

-- The matching has a twist, since there may be overlaps of distinct length for a given sequence, so the "best" ,atch is defined to be the longest match
+- The matching has a twist, since there may be overlaps of distinct length for a given sequence, so the "best" match is defined to be the longest match

 - The "big pieces" of our "puzzle" are the overlapping 8-byte sequences,